 What do you get when you cross a worker cooperative with a 501(c)(3) nonprofit?
 A worker self-directed nonprofit!

-As the movement for economic and workplace democracy continues to grow, we've turned our sights on the most common organizational form within the social change field - 501(c)(3) nonprofits.
+As the movement for economic and workplace democracy continues to grow, we think it is vitally important that nonprofit organizations also internalize and practice workplace democracy.
 We've put a fair bit of thought into our own organizational structure and culture, and now we are working to provide resources, advice, research, and an informal peer network to support worker self-direction in nonprofits everywhere.

 So what's a worker self-directed nonprofit?
 We are defining this as a nonprofit organization in which all workers have the power to influence the programs in which they work, the conditions of their workplace, their own career paths, and the direction of the organization as a whole.
+Our own experience practicing worker self-direction and an emerging body of research both show that distributing leadership throughout an organization can create organizations that are more effective at advancing their mission, more adaptable and responsive to complex systems, more accountable to their communities, and more fun!
 Read more here.

-There are lots of reasons to be critical of the nonprofit industry, but by their very nature, they provide a structure that resists the strong pull toward private wealth accumulation.
+There are lots of reasons to be critical of the nonprofit industry, but by their very nature, nonprofit organizations provide a structure that resists the strong pull toward private wealth accumulation.
 We should not abandon nonprofits.
 We should just rethink them.

 Sustainable Economies Law Center's own internal policies and governance structure: Click here to see all our own internal policies and processes for worker self-direction.
 Licensed under a Creative Commons Attribution-ShareAlike 4.0 International license for easy sharing!